AdobeDocs/experience-manager-64.en/help/assets/managing-assets-touch-ui.md

    If you cancel the upload operation before the files are uploaded, AEM Assets stops uploading the current file and refreshes the content.
 However, files that are already uploaded are not deleted.

+### Serial uploads {#serial-uploads}

+Uploading numerous assets in bulk consumes significant I/O resources, which may adversely impact the performance of your AEM Assets instance.
+In particular, if you have a slow internet connection, the time to upload drastically increases due to a spike in disk I/O. Moreover, your web browser may introduce additional restrictions to the number of POST requests AEM Assets can handle for concurrent asset uploads.
+As a result, the upload operation fails or terminate prematurely.
+In other words, AEM assets may miss some files while ingesting a bunch of files or altogether fail to ingest any file.

+To overcome this situation, AEM Assets ingests one asset at a time (serial upload) during a bulk upload operation, instead of the concurrently ingesting all the assets.

+Serial uploading of assets is enabled by default.
+To disable the feature and allow concurrent uploading, overlay the `fileupload` node in CRXDe and set the value of the `parallelUploads` property to `true`.

 ### Uploading assets using FTP {#uploading-assets-using-ftp}

 Dynamic Media enables batch uploading of assets by way of FTP server.
 If you intend to upload large assets ( &gt; 1 GB) or upload entire folders and subfolders, you should use FTP.
 You can even set up FTP upload to occur on a recurring scheduled basis.